When I was a student, I had all kinds of odd jobs.

 Many companies know they need to get on Facebook to attract more customers, but they don’t know how and don’t have time to learn.

-If you can master Facebook ad campaigns, you can offer to run these for local businesses for a fixed monthly fee or a share in profits.
+If you can master Facebook ad campaigns, you can offer to run these for local businesses.
+You could charge a fixed monthly fee, a commission per referral, or a share in profits.

 There are lots of resources online to learn Facebook ads, including inexpensive courses on Udemy.